mischasigtermans/laravel-ogkit/README.md

 </head>
 ```

-## Why Ogkit?
+## Why OG Kit?

 Static OG images are limiting.
-You want dynamic images that reflect your content - blog titles, product names, user profiles.
-Ogkit lets you design OG images with tools you already know: HTML, CSS, and Tailwind.
+You want dynamic images that reflect your content – blog titles, product names, user profiles.
+OG Kit lets you design OG images with tools you already know: HTML, CSS, and Tailwind.

 **How it works:**

 1. Add a template to your page (via controller or Blade)
-2. Ogkit's service screenshots that template at 1200x630
+2. OG Kit's service screenshots that template at 1200x630
 3. The screenshot URL is used as your `og:image`

 No image generation code.
 No Puppeteer servers.
 No Canvas APIs.
 Just HTML.